blaserlab/datascience.curriculum/README.md

 ### Goals

-The goals of this workshop are for you to become comfortable with the R statistical computing language and associated computational technology:
+The goals is for you to become comfortable with the R statistical computing language and associated computational technology:

 * Rstudio for interacting with R
 * git for version control
 * github to share your work
 * R package development to keep your code and data separate and organized

-### Specific Objectives
+### Core Objectives

 Once you have completed this course you should be able to: